frederic-perez/AmE-dictionary/data/dictionary.md

 __ask for__ _phr v_ :dart: To provoke a negative reaction.
 __ask out__ _phr v_ :two: To invite (someone) to a social engagement.
 __ask over__ _phr v_ To invite people to your house.
-__askance__ _adv_ :two: With disapproval, suspicion, or distrust. _Syn_ sidelong _I glanced askance at this strange creature, and found him watching me with his queer, restless eyes._
+__askance__ _adv_ :three::astonished: /uh-SKANSS/ __1__ With disapproval or distrust. _The children looked askance at their mother when she suggested they turn off their electronic devices and go play outside in the nice weather._ __2__ With a side-glance. _I glanced askance at this strange creature, and found him watching me with his queer, restless eyes._
 __askew__ _adj_ /uh-SKYOO/ Askew means “out of line” or “not straight.” _Sam noticed the picture hanging on the wall was askew so she straightened it._
 __asp__ _n_
 __asparagus spears__ _n_ _BrE_ /əˈspærəɡəs spɪəz/ The succulent young shoots _of Asparagus officinalis_, which may be cooked and eaten.